icaven/glm/readme.md

 - Added <glm/gtx/wrap.hpp> for texcoord wrapping
 - Added static components and precision members to all vector and quat types #350
 - Added .gitignore #349
+- Added support of defaulted functions to GLM types, to use them in unions #366

 ##### Improvements:
 - Changed usage of __has_include to support Intel compiler #307